fatsheep1919/demo-cms/README.md

 In graphql.schema.json, the types for the graphql schema and operations of [Contentful](https://www.contentful.com/) will be generated,

-ant be used when the graphql apis work.
+and be used when the graphql apis work.